aldebaran/libqi/doc/source/guide/cxx-service.rst

-This document will teach you how to write your very own qimessaging service, so that your new shiny object can be used by other qimessaging services and client, locally or remotely, and from many different programming languages.
+This document will teach you how to write your very own qimessaging service, so that your new shiny object can be used by other qimessaging services and clients, locally or remotely, and from many different programming languages.

 Limitations
 -----------